Written by: Natalia Brown

 “There are laws in place that [explicitly] protect coral species, so an everyday individual is not allowed to nor should they touch a coral.” —Dalton

-The Rescue a Reef team takes extensive precautionary measures not to physically harm or communicate germs or bacteria when collecting coral for coral gardening and out-planting.
+The Rescue a Reef team takes extensive precautionary measures not to physically harm or communicate germs or bacteria when collecting fragments for coral gardening and out-planting.
 Unsupervised individuals are not advised to attempt any of the aforementioned procedures that may interfere with marine ecosystems.

 Q: One big focus at DFO is education, and I know that Rescue a Reef also organizes a number of different events and offers services to increase scientific literacy and encourage individual responsibility.
 Tell me a bit about your approach to citizen science.